 Misuse can be a factor in addiction studies on its own.
 Individuals who use too much, binge use, mix substances, and change how the drug is taken are all at risk of developing an addiction to the substance.
 These types of misuse indicate an unhealthy relationship with the substance and how it is used.
 As before, not monitoring use through safe use, individuals have a greater chance of developing an addiction and suffering unwanted consequences of use.
 Using too much, bingeing, and mixing substances are all factors that increase the likelihood of addiction and the possibility of fatal overdose.

 Lastly, family history can play a part in developing an addiction.
 Individuals who grow up with addicted parents often learn unsafe habits revolving around drug use.
-This can lead to the earlier examples of misuse and even initiate earlier addiction in some cases.
+This can lead to earlier examples of misuse and even initiate earlier addiction in some cases.
 Through this family disease, individuals are at higher risk.

 Why is Addiction Called a Family Disease?